tobicompuart/lelo_temp_sky130a/README.md

 <sub>Figure 2: Waves from simulation of the oscillator </sub>

-In the [testbench](sim/tb_lelo_temp/tb.v) I store the cycles, and the current temperature to a file, and use [tb.py](sim/tb_lelo_temp/tb.py) to plot the transfer function.
+In the [testbench](sim/tb_lelo_temp/tb.v) I store the cycles, and the testbench temperature to a file, and use [tb.py](sim/tb_lelo_temp/tb.py) to plot the transfer function.

 There is a second-order non-linearity as can be seen from the figure below.
-I've modeled both the temperature dependent resistor in the bandgap, and the apperantly second-order dependence of the diode voltage.
+I've modeled both the temperature dependent resistor in the bandgap, and the apparently second-order dependence of the diode voltage.

-For more information on the oscillator, see [Schematics](http://analogicus.com/lelo_temp_sky130a/schematic.html).

 ![](sim/tb_lelo_temp/verilog.png)
 <sub>Figure 3: Simulation of the verilog model of the oscillator</sub>